yoga-suhas-km/S2MC-for-CoS/README.md

 Place the CSVs of DatasetI in a directory named "IEEE_dataport_pre_processed" and CSVs of DatasetII in a directory names "UNB_pre_processed".

-dependent packages: sklearn, pandas, keras, numpy, matplot, seaborn, joblib.
+Dependent packages: sklearn, pandas, keras, numpy, matplot, seaborn, joblib.

 Please execute rf.py as shown in the below commands